se-edu/learningresources/contents/security/cryptography.md

 * Confidentiality: ensuring that a message can only be read by its intended recipient.
 For example, websites use encryption in the Transport Layer Security (TLS) protocol to prevent interception of sensitive information such as credit card numbers and passwords.
 * Integrity: ensuring a message has not been changed.
 For example, hash functions are used in the BitTorrent protocol to ensure files received have not been modified by malicious peers.
 * Authentication: the recipient should be able to verify the sender of a message.
-For example, <TODO: add https example>
+For example, iPhones need to verify that the software updates received really came from Apple, not a malicious attacker.
 * Non-repudiation: the sender should not be able to deny sending a message after doing so.
 For example, the parties of a digital contract should not be able to deny signing the contract in a legal dispute.

 # Encryption